NotPentium/NFS_ElectronicsTeamToolbox/Providentia/READ_ME.md

 # Providentia Library

-Welcome to the Providentia Project library!
+Welcome to the Providentia library!
-This library serves as a centralized repository for various documents related to our project.
+This library serves as a centralized repository for various documents related to this project.

-The Providentia Project is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.
-To achieve this we created two different boards: a main board, named Providentia, where the data from the sensors is received, "processed" and stored in a microSD, a data aquisition board (DAQ), named Valkyrie, incorporating almost all the sensors.
+The Providentia Project is designed to receive data from multiple sensors and from a DAQ board (Valkyrie), process it using a microcontroller, and store the results on a micro SD card.

 ## Project Overview